pietroglyph/fow/ferry-tempo/README.md

-# Ferries Over Winslow Mini
+# FERRY TEMPO
 This is the code that runs on a microcontroller to power smaller-scale displays (clocks, sliding displays, etc.) The client is written in C++ and runs with the Arduino support libraries, but actually runs on an ESP8266.
-## Configuring your Mini
+## Configuring your FERRY TEMPO
-The microcontroller broadcasts a network called `fow-DEVICE SERIAL NUMBER` (where the device serial number looks something like "0BCDEF"), on which it serves a configuration webpage.
+The microcontroller broadcasts a network called `FERRY TEMPO Setup DEVICE SERIAL NUMBER` (where the device serial number looks something like "0BCDEF"), on which it serves a configuration webpage.
 Once you connect to that network, you can enter [setup.ferries-over-winslow.org](http://setup.ferries-over-winslow.org) into your web browser (if that doesn't work, try entering [192.168.4.1](http://192.168.4.1)).
 The page with walk you through the setup process.
-If the Mini can't connect to the provided network, check the network name and password, and try positioning your microcontroller closer to the access point you're connecting to.
+If the FERRY TEMPO can't connect to the provided network, check the network name and password, and try positioning your microcontroller closer to the access point you're connecting to.
 If you're still having trouble connecting, feel free to [post an issue on Github](https://github.com/pietroglyph/fow/issues/new).
 ## Flashing your microcontroller
 The easiest way to get the code onto your ESP8266 (the code requires an ESP8266, but it doesn't really matter what's on the rest of the board, the NodeMCU DEVKIT 1.0, WeMos D1 Mini and regular, and Adafruit Feather Huzzah are all known to work) is to use [PlatformIO](https://platformio.org/).